adamjuhasz/documentation/concepts/scripts.md

 # Scripts
-Scripts are the main way of interacting with your user, they make developing waterfall style bots much easier.
+Scripts are the main way of interacting with your user, they make developing waterfall style bots much easier as you don't have a bunch of `if` and `switch` statements everywhere and need to manually keep track of state.

 ```javascript
 // Profile example without scripts